clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/structure-formatting.rst

 * Avoid interrupting bulleted lists with other paragraph styles.
 * Second-level bullets are acceptable; avoid third-level bullets.

 Use the correct ending punctuation for sentence style bullet lists.
-For
-example:
+For example:

-**Incorrect**

-  When setting the user code remember:

-  * make the user code easy to remember.
-Use a number that has a meaning for you
-  * change the code once a month
-  * do not disclose the user code to anyone else.
-This includes the security company

-**Correct**
+**Use this:**

   When setting the user code, remember: